MEI - Taliban

 About This Initiative

-With the Taliban firmly entrenched in power in Afghanistan, the group's extremist ideology, history of ruthless suppression, and extensive ties to a wide variety of militant/terrorist groups demand close monitoring of its members and their activities.
+With the Taliban firmly in power in Afghanistan, the group's extremist ideology, history of ruthless suppression, and deep ties to a wide variety of militant and terrorist groups demand close monitoring of its members and their activities.
 At the same time, the interests of the United States and the broader engagement community argue for efforts to explore and cultivate avenues for meaningful engagements with the Taliban government.
-This imperative demands a deeper understanding of the Taliban's power dynamics and the configuration of their current government, with a specific focus on identifying key decision-makers and influencers within the regime's corridors of power.
-This initiative aims to provide continuous insights into the “who's who” within the Taliban government.
+This imperative demands a deeper understanding of the Taliban's power dynamics and the configuration of their current administration, particularly in identifying key decision-makers and influencers within the regime's power corridors.
+This initiative, the first of its kind, aims to provide insights into the “who's who” within the Taliban government.

 Following their seizure of power on August 15, 2021, the Taliban swiftly established their new government under the group’s historic name, the Islamic Emirate of Afghanistan (IEA).
 The Taliban rulers declared the authority of their new government as "acting" (sarparast), without setting any definitive term limits, thereby leaving their rule open-ended.
 On September 7, 2021, they unveiled their initial cabinet and other key appointments to govern the new administration.
 Since then, the Taliban leadership has appointed thousands of individuals to various positions across the country, comprising a mix of seasoned veterans and emerging figures within the regime's hierarchy.

-This platform is an extensive repository documenting the majority of senior- and mid-level appointments, both civilian and military, made by the Taliban since assuming power in August 2021.
-This comprehensive coverage catalogs nearly 1,200 individuals within various echelons of authority, including within the offices of the Taliban's emir, cabinet officials, provincial and district governors, mayors, independent commissions and major government bodies, military corps, and security agencies, including police and intelligence.
-Additionally, the mapping tracks judicial appointees within the Supreme Court, Sharia, military courts, and provincial ulema (clerical) councils.
-The mapping also documents officials responsible for finance and economic matters, cultural and educational leaders, spokespersons, senior aides, and individuals engaged in representing and/or promoting the Taliban's foreign relations and public affairs (inside and outside the country), as well as Taliban-linked media commentators.
-For better visibility, individuals who are not members of the Taliban but currently hold positions within or have affiliations with the Taliban government have also been identified.
+Launched in June 2024, this platform serves as a comprehensive repository documenting most senior- and mid-level appointments (both civilian and military) made by the Taliban since assuming power in August 2021.
+It catalogs nearly 1,200 individuals across various areas of authority, including within the offices of the Taliban's emir, cabinet, provincial and district governors, mayors, independent commissions and major government bodies, military corps, and security agencies, including police and intelligence.
+The mapping also tracks judicial appointees within the Supreme Court, Sharia courts, military courts, and provincial ulema (clerical) councils.
+Additionally, it documents officials responsible for finance and economic matters, cultural and educational leaders, spokespersons and media commentators, senior aides, and individuals involved in representing and/or promoting the Taliban's foreign relations and public affairs, both domestically and abroad.
+For better visibility, individuals who are not members of the Taliban but currently hold positions within or have affiliations with the Taliban government have also been identified and are labeled as "non-Taliban."

 Most of these individuals occupy crucial roles as decision-makers, influencers, local enforcers, and implementers who help shape the Taliban’s policies and actions.
-Yet, little is known about them, including their tribal and factional affiliations within the Taliban, leadership and decision-making styles, willingness to compromise on social and political issues, and how they manage internal disagreements and disputes.
-This lack of information poses a significant challenge for the engagement community in understanding the Taliban’s internal power structure and decision-making processes to help discern potential pathways for meaningful engagement.
+However, there is limited public knowledge about these individuals, including their tribal and factional affiliations, leadership and decision-making styles, willingness to compromise on security and non-security issues, and how they manage internal factional disputes.
+This lack of information poses a significant challenge in understanding the Taliban’s internal power structure and decision-making processes, hindering efforts discern potential pathways to meaningfully deal with the regime.

-This platform is tailored to provide insights into the key figures and individuals wielding influence across various levels within the Taliban government.
-The mapping seeks to facilitate the identification of individuals who may be receptive to dialogue and collaboration, as well as those involved in rights violations, abuses, or criminal activities.
-Such understanding is essential for the engagement community to develop a targeted and actionable approach to engage with the Taliban meaningfully, thereby advancing accountability, human rights, and internal stability in Afghanistan.
+This platform is tailored to provide insights into the key figures within the Taliban government at various levels.
+The mapping seeks to identify those who may be open to dialogue and collaboration, as well as those involved in terrorism, narcotics, rights violations, and abuses.
+Such knowledge is crucial to developing a targeted approach that can positively influence and shape developments in Afghanistan, thereby advancing U.S. security interests, accountability, human rights, and internal stability.

 The mapping currently offers the following available background information (in progress) regarding the listed Taliban officials and other affiliated individuals.